How to get AMS data from DREAMS for external users

 - Send BeO/Nb (1:4 by weight) and/or Al2O3/Ag (1:1 by weight) pressed in "HVEE" Cu cathodes with steel pins without any labelling on the cathode - AgCl CANNOT be send by as pressed cathodes!

-- Cathodes should be placed in containers labelled with "Your sample name" on the cap and the container leaving places emtpy for individual "DREAMS names" (see picture; red crosses) - Use a black pen for 10Be samples and a blue pen for 26Al samples
+- Cathodes should NOT be labelled.
+They should be placed in containers.
+The containers should be labelled with "Your sample name" on the cap and the container leaving places emtpy for individual "DREAMS names" (see picture; red crosses) - Use a black pen for 10Be samples and a blue pen for 26Al samples

 - Send sample information electronically - before sending samples - including